 According to an 1872 account, it was not uncommon to find flocks of one to two hundred birds, the product of a breeder flock of a dozen hens.
 Little supplemental feed was given to the turkeys; instead they ranged for grasshoppers, crickets, and other insects.
 Farmers raising the turkeys were aware of the benefits of genetic selection and raised young toms that weighed between 22-28 pounds and hens that were 12-16 pounds.

 While the Narragansett was never as popular as the Bronze variety, it was widely known in the Midwest and mid-Atlantic States as well as in New England.
 Interest in the Narragansett began to decline in the early 1900s as popularity of the Standard Bronze grew and industrial farming practices.
 The Narragansett was not used for commercial production for decades until the early 21st century, when renewed interest in the biological fitness, survivability, and superior flavor captured consumer interest and created a growing market niche.
 We bring you this useful and important breed.
 Please help preserve their heritage.
-Check out our blog article on heritage breeds.

 Sugar-Feather is member of the following groups: